Hampton Court Palace: a journey through royal history!

 Hampton Court Doyouspeaklondon Lifestyle London Blog

-William III and Mary II created many of the most spectacular areas of the Hampton Court Gardens to complement the palace which they designed in a baroque style.
+William III and Mary II crafted many of the Hampton Court Gardens’ most spectacular areas, perfectly complementing the palace they redesigned in grand Baroque style.

 Hampton Court Doyouspeaklondon Lifestyle London Blog